Huel Bar Review!

 Huel Bar vs other meal replacement bars

 Huel Bars are a very good deal if you live in the UK, since the price is lower there.
 However, they are not available in the US and the price is higher than other competitors within Europe.
+I would look for other Huel alternatives.

 From these there are few that are vegan, including: Vitaminbar, Saturo Bar and Compact.